tars/tars-cli/README.md

 ## Troubleshooting

-Git is required for working with TARS-CLI.
-It should be installed in the system and registered in the PATH-var.
-If you get an error message that says that you do not have git, so, just install it.

-If you are Windows user and git is not registered in the PATH (git --version command gives an error in cmd.exe), TARS-CLI must be installed and updated in gitbash.
-You must not to work with TARS-CLI in gitbash.
-Cmd.exe (or other terminal) is required for it.

 If there is a problem with the module pty.js, please upgrade to at least 1.1.3 by using command:
 ```bash
 npm update -g tars-cli